natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 &nbsp;

-I always start off every project with a pencil and paper--I know I know, it's like being in the middle ages but it helps get the creativity flowing.
+I always start off every project with a pencil and paper–I know I know, it's like being in the middle ages but it helps get the creativity flowing.
 I'll draw or print out wireframes to help guide my preliminary design process. (*I've actually digitized my wireframes and you can snag those****here*.)&nbsp;**Once I'm happy with the preliminary design, I'll switch over to Adobe XD so I can add in colors, images, and fonts.&nbsp;

 After I have all my design files ready to use (hex codes, images, fonts, spacing etc.) I'll actually turn back to my original, paper-drawn design and write out the sections of code in the margins of my sketch.
 Think of this kind of like outlining an essay.
-Having things pre-determined allows me to write my code even faster and helps me define spacing or difficult sections of code before I even get to my coding apps.
+Having things pre-determined allows me to write my code even faster and helps me define spacing or difficult sections of code before I even get writing (note: faster coding\!).
 It ends up looking something like this:&nbsp;

 &nbsp;